 GIF Merger

 Combine multiple animated GIFs into a single file.
-Merge GIFs side by side, stack them vertically, or sequence them one after another.
-Perfect for creating custom animations, combining reaction GIFs, or building longer sequences from shorter clips.
+Merge GIFs side by side, stack them vertically, overlay with per-layer opacity control, or sequence them one after another.
+Perfect for creating custom animations, blending effects, or combining reaction GIFs into longer sequences.

 Drop your GIF files here